cocolabhub/brainpipe/README.md

 # brainpipe

 ## Description
 Brainpipe is a toolbox to analyse neuro-physiological signals.
 For instance, it's specialised for eeg, seeg and ecog signals.
 The aim of this toolbox is to extract informations from data [= features], to classify them and to find the best features combination from wide variety of features.
-Here is the list of the current implemented modules and there respectiv description :
+Here is the list of the current implemented modules and there respectiv description:
 - bpstudy : managed features / file database
 - Extract physiological informations using mni/talairach coordonates of electrodes
 - feature : extract power, phase, phase-amplitude coupling features